На русском языке

 Interatomic interaction

-The interaction of atoms leads to the formation of molecules, as well as simple and molecular substances.
-In contrast to the nucleons in atomic nuclei, in the interaction of atoms the strong gravitation acts between the nuclei of all atoms as well as between the electrons, complementing the electromagnetic forces.
-In this case the electron discs, surrounding the atomic nuclei, due to the rapid rotation in them of the matter, which is charged and oriented by the magnetic field, have the possibility to shield the gravitational forces between the nuclei, reducing them to the level of electrical forces.
-The equilibrium of atoms in molecules and in substances is achieved in case of the balance of gravitational and electromagnetic forces.
-With increasing of the distance between the atoms, the so-called Van der Waals force occurs between them in the form of the attraction rapidly decreasing with the distance.
-The estimate with the help of the Le Sage's theory of gravitation gives the radius of action of strong gravitation in the matter with the density of the order of Earth's density, about 0.7 m.
+Interaction of atoms leads to formation of molecules, as well as atomic and molecular substances.
+In contrast to nucleons in atomic nuclei, in interaction of atoms the strong gravitation acts between the nuclei of all atoms as well as between the electrons, complementing electromagnetic forces.
+In this case the electron discs, surrounding the atomic nuclei, due to rapid rotation of matter in them, which is charged and oriented by magnetic field, have possibility to shield the gravitational forces between the nuclei, reducing them to the level of electrical forces.
+The equilibrium of atoms in molecules and in substances is achieved in case of balance of gravitational and electromagnetic forces.
+With increasing of distance between the atoms, the so-called Van der Waals force occurs between them in the form of attraction rapidly decreasing with the distance.
+The estimate with the help of Le Sage's theory of gravitation gives the radius of action of strong gravitation in the matter with the density of the order of Earth's density, about 0.7 m.
 [13]

 Photon